imranakhan/Ignite2019/README.md

 ./Download-Resources.ps1 -directory Ignite2019

+Note:
-Note: This exclusion products is a comma separated list and can be added to or removed from in the powershell script.
+1. This exclusion products is a comma separated list and can be added to or removed from in the powershell script.

+2. I do not own this content, it is provided by the Microsoft techcommunity API.